ClemPalf/Deep-RL-agents/Improved DQN/README.md

 ## Requirements
-To run the codes, follow the next steps:
+To run the project, follow the next steps:
 * Create a new environment:
 	* __Linux__ or __Mac__:
 	```bash